TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 Toyota Motor Sales, U.S.A., Inc. ("Toyota", "we", "us", or "our") is committed to maintaining your confidence and trust as it relates to the privacy of your information.
 Please read below and learn how we collect, protect, share and use your information as part of our technology platforms, including, without limitation, our websites, web pages, interactive features, applications, Twitter, Facebook and other social media networks, and mobile applications (“Platforms”).
+If you are a resident of the European Union, please use the applicable European Union websites and applications, as our Platforms are intended only for the United States residents.